dangdotuankiet2003/AutoSAR/README.md

 # AutoSAR
-I will upload the AutoSAR libraries here.
-This library is written for STM32F103C8T6
+Here is the AutoSAR library package designed specifically for STM32F103C8T6 microcontrollers.
+This implementation provides foundational AUTOSAR components optimized for resource-constrained devices.